Introduction

 To understand the meaning of Power BI data flows, let us comprehend the function of data flows within the Power BI network.
 In layman’s terms, ‘data flows’ refers to the movement of the data through any system’s configuration i.e. beginning with data acquisition, ingestion or input and further navigating through the processing steps and the related steps thereunder.
 Accordingly, the key feature of Data flows is their tendency of reusability in Power BI, thereby enabling consistent report preparation and simplifying the ETL processes for numerous datasets and reports.

 Further, apart from consistent and accurate data preparation, Data flows boost governance and a control mechanism in the Power BI system/s.
 Due to the centralization and digitization of data; these organizations downtown data sources and adhere to the strict implementation of the rules governing business.
-The increase in vigilance measures simplifies auditing and compliance activities in the organization, with the shifting focus on business development activities.
-Pre-processing and filtration of data reduce the complexities of data management systems.
+The increase in vigilance measures simplifies auditing and compliance activities in the organization, with the shifting focus on business development activities. pre-processing and filtering of data reduce the complexities of data management systems.
 Moreover, it is important to understand the collaborative benefits of data flows that promote efficient business decision-making and the derivation of richer data insights.

 Key Components of Power BI Dataflows